-As the VI-A Hungary-Croatia Programme 2021-2027 is not a classic strategy preceding some major works contract and negative environmental effects, but a financial framework for cross border cooperation programme the observation of alternatives shall be narrowed down to a no-project scenario and one that includes the implementation of the Hungary-Croatia Programme and observes its possible positive and negative environmental effects.
+As the VI-A Hungary-Croatia Programme 2021-2027 presents framework for cross border cooperation, the observation of alternatives shall be narrowed down to a no-project scenario and one that includes the implementation of the Hungary-Croatia Programme and observes its possible positive and negative environmental effects.

-The specific objective (SO) (iii) enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments under the policy objective PO 1 targeting a smarter Europe was selected by the Hungary-Croatia Programme.
+The specific objective SO (iii) enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments under the policy objective PO 1 targeting a smarter Europe was selected by the Hungary-Croatia Programme.
 The priority identified under SO (iii) is aimed at building a competitive border region through fostering the business and innovative cross-border cooperation.
 As formulated in the Hungary-Croatia Programme document, one of the main reasons for the poor and stagnating economic performance typical in the Croatian-Hungarian border region is the lack of cross-border business cooperation and joint R&D and innovation activities.
 The factual economic data for the programme area indeed justify the selection of SO (iii) enhancing sustainable growth and competitiveness of SMEs, and through the implementation of the planned actions under this SO, the SMEs will be given the chance to increase their presence on each other and foreign markets, increase their competitiveness and ultimately improve the labour market situation in the region.

 Further aspects of creating a competitive border region are the enhancement of digitisation SO (ii) improving access to inclusive and quality services in education) and the fostering of digital connectivity (SO (v)), which specific objectives were not selected by the Hungary-Croatia Programme.
-Digitalisation was only mentioned among some of the planned activities under the four programme priorities.
+Digitalisation was only mentioned among some of the planned activities under the five programme priorities.